 This is also where you go to log out.
 But for now, click Settings.

 Here are a number of parameters.
-Most useful being the Email and the Password fields.
+Most useful being the Email field.
 Setting an email address allows you to recover your password should you forget it.
-The password field below is how you set a new password.
+Over on the left menu you’ll notice Security, clicking on that link, it is here you will find the fields needed to set a new password or to enable two-factor authentication if you choose.

 Getting Help